Privacy Protection

 Google Analytics uses so-called "cookies", which allow an analysis of users' use of the website.
 The information generated by the cookies with regard to the use of the website (including users' IP addresses, which, however, are shortened using the "_anonymizeIp()" method so that they can no longer provide information about users' locations) is transferred to a Google server in the USA and stored there.
 Google will use this information to evaluate the use of the website by users, to compile reports on website activities for the website operator FUTURIUM, and to provide further services associated with the use of the website and the Internet.
 Google may also transfer this information to third parties if required by law or if third parties process this data on behalf of Google.
 Under no circumstances will Google associate users' IP addresses with other Google data.
 By using this website, users agree to the processing of the data collected about them by Google in the manner and for the purpose described above.

 Users may prevent the storage of cookies by selecting the appropriate settings on their browsers; however, FUTURIUM advises its users that in this case they may not be able to use the website in all its functions.
-Users may also prevent Google from collecting and processing the data generated by the cookie and relating to their use of the website (including their IP addresses) by means of downloading and installing the browser plug-in available under the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+Users may also prevent Google from collecting and processing data generated by the cookie relating to their use of the website (including their IP addresses) by downloading and installing the browser plugin available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+FUTURIUM uses Google Analytics routinely to analyse the use of the website and to make the website more user-friendly.
+The statistics obtained enable FUTURIUM to improve its services and to make them more interesting to users.
+To cover those exceptional cases where personal data are transmitted to the US, Google has submitted to the Data Privacy Framework.
+The legal basis for the use of the plug-ins is Article 6 (1), sentence 1, lit. a of the GDPR or Section 25 (1) of the TDDDG.

 As an alternative to the browser add-on, or within browsers on mobile devices, users may click on this link to prevent Google Analytics from collecting data within this website in the future.
 In doing so, an opt-out cookie will be stored on the user device.
 In the event that users delete their cookies, they must click on this link again.

-Information provided by the third-party supplier: Google Dublin, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436 1001.
-Terms of service: http://www.google.com/analytics/terms/de.html, overview of information on data privacy: http://www.google.com/intl/de/analytics/learn/privacy.html, and the privacy policy: http://www.google.de/intl/de/policies/privacy.
+Information on the third-party provider: Google Dublin, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436 1001.
+Terms of use: http://www.google.com/analytic..., privacy policy overview: http://www.google.com/intl/de/analytics/learn/privacy.html, and the privacy policy: http://www.google.de/intl/de/policies/privacy.

-9. Use of Google Maps
+10. Use of Google Maps

 FUTURIUM uses Google Maps on the website.
 With this, FUTURIUM can provide users with an interactive map on the website itself that enables them to use the map function conveniently.
+However, the map will only be displayed if you give your explicit consent in accordance with Article 6 (1), sentence 1, lit. a of the GDPR by clicking on the "Load map" button.

 With each visit to the website, the information that a user has called up the corresponding subpage of the website is sent to Google.
 In addition, the data mentioned under Section 5 of this declaration is transmitted.
 This happens regardless of whether Google has provided the user account which the user is signed into, or whether a user account exists in the first place.
 If users are logged into their Google accounts, the collected data will be directly connected to their accounts.
 Users who do not wish to have data connected to their Google profiles must log out before activating the button.
 Google stores data in the form of user profiles and uses the latter for the purposes of advertising, market research and/or the demand-oriented designing of its website.
 In particular (even in the event that users are not logged-in), such evaluation takes place to provide users with demand-oriented advertising and to inform other users in the social network about user activities on the website.
 Users have the right to object to the creation of their user profiles, but must contact Google to exercise this right.

-10. Social media plug-ins
+11. Social media plugins

 FUTURIUM has no influence on the collection and processing of data, nor is FUTURIUM aware of the full extent of the data collection, the purposes of the data processing, and the storage periods.
-FUTURIUM also has no information on the deletion of the data collected by the plug-in provider.
+FUTURIUM also has no information on the deletion of the data collected by the plugin provider.

-The plug-in provider stores collected user data in the form of user profiles and uses the latter for the purposes of advertising, market research and/or the demand-oriented designing of its website.
+The plugin provider stores collected user data in the form of user profiles and uses the latter for the purposes of advertising, market research and/or the demand-oriented designing of its website.
 In particular (even in the event that users are not logged-in), such evaluation takes place to provide users with demand-oriented advertising and to inform other users in the social network about user activities on the website.
-Users have the right to object to the creation of such user profiles, but must contact the respective plug-in provider to exercise this right.
+Users have the right to object to the creation of such user profiles, but must contact the respective plugin provider to exercise this right.

-Data transfer takes place regardless of whether users have an account with the plug-in provider and whether they are logged into their accounts.
-If users are logged into their accounts with the plug-in provider, their data collected while using the FUTURIUM website is directly connected to their accounts existing with the plug-in provider.
-If users click the activate button, and thereby link, for instance, the webpage, then the plug-in provider will store this information in their user accounts and communicate it publicly to their contacts.
-FUTURIUM recommends that users regularly log out from their accounts after using a social network, especially, however, before activating the button, since in this way they can avoid having their data connected to their profiles with the plug-in provider.
+Data transfer takes place regardless of whether users have an account with the plugin provider and whether they are logged into their accounts.
+If users are logged into their accounts with the plugin provider, their data collected while using the FUTURIUM website is directly connected to their accounts existing with the plugin provider.
+If users click the activate button, and thereby link, for instance, the webpage, then the plugin provider will store this information in their user accounts and communicate it publicly to their contacts.
+FUTURIUM recommends that users regularly log out from their accounts after using a social network, especially, however, before activating the button, since in this way they can avoid having their data connected to their profiles with the plugin provider.

-Further information on the purpose and scope of the collection and processing of data by the plug-in provider can be found in the following privacy policies of these providers.
+Further information on the purpose and scope of the collection and processing of data by the plugin provider can be found in the following privacy policies of these providers.
 There, users can also inform themselves on the rights and choices they have with regard to their privacy settings.

 With regard to personal data concerning themselves, users have the following rights in relation to FUTURIUM: